mfclabber/chessrobot_UR3_aruco/README.md

 ### Provided packages

-The following packages grouped in the meta-repository ros2223-final-project meta-repository are provided:
+The following packages grouped in the meta-repository are provided:

 * UR3-IK: ROS server that ofers the Inverse Kinematics of the UR3 robot as a service.